 Introduction

 Micronutrient deficiency is a rising global health concern.
 Over two billion people across the world suffer from micronutrient malnutrition (Praharaj et al. 2021).
-Nearly 25% of the world's population is recorded to be zinc-deficient (White et al. 2012, Poudel et al., 2023).
+Nearly 25% of the world's population is recorded to be zinc (Zn) The abbreviation should be mentioned at first, then to be used uniformly-deficient (White et al. 2012, Poudel et al., 2023).
 Zinc is one of the essential nutrients for animals as well as for plants (Gupta et al., 2020).
 In recent years, zinc deficiency has been a common issue for both plants and animals (Younas et al., 2023).
 About 60–70% of the population in Asia and Sub-Saharan Africa could be vulnerable to low Zn uptake (Praharaj et al., 2021).
 Around 2800–3000 proteins in the human body contain zinc prosthetic groups (Ahsan et al., 2021).
 In humans, zinc deficiency can cause reduced immune and reproductive function (Younas et al., 2023), impaired brain function (Hambidge, 2000), physical retardation (Prasad et al., 2015) and stunted growth (Khan et al., 2022), which is now a major health problem in human.

 In Bangladesh, zinc deficiency has appeared as a significant health concern (Das et al., 2020), accounting for more than 85% of household adults who had a dietary intake of Zn below recommended daily allowance (RDA) 17 mg/person/day) (Anon., 2017).
 Nearly 25% of the world’s population is considered to be zinc (Zn)-deficient (Poudel et al., 2023).
 In Bangladesh, over 40% of children aged below five years are stunted, while an estimated 44% of children of the same age group are at risk of zinc deficiency (Rahman et al., 2016).
 The Zn and vitamin A deficiencies are prevalent among children under the age of 5 years and women of childbearing age in the developing countries of Africa, Asia, and Latin America (Bouis & Welch, 2010).